sigmanotation/mtg_pynance/docs/user_guide/run_file_creation.md

 if __name__ == "__main__":
     run_mtg_pynance(config)
 ```
 Copy and paste this code into a new Python file and save it, naming the file whatever you wish.
-Make sure to change the workspace_path and collection_path!
-The workspace_path is the path to the directory that stores your local SQL database along with the downloaded Scryfall files.
-The collection_path is the path to your Magic the Gathering card collection CSV file.
+Make sure to change the `#!python workspace_path` and `#!python collection_path`!
+The `#!python workspace_path` is the path to the directory that stores your local SQL database along with the downloaded Scryfall files.
+The `#!python collection_path` is the path to your Magic the Gathering card collection CSV file.

 Next, activate the Python virtual environment you installed mtg_pynance to.
 Inside that environment, simply command Python to run your script.